Skyline (film series): Development

-Film series co-writer and two-time director, Liam O'Donnell stated that the each installment intentionally explores additional science fiction genres.
+Film series co-writer and three-time director, Liam O'Donnell stated that the each installment intentionally explores additional science fiction genres.
 The filmmaker stated that various directors were influential on his work within the series, including: James Cameron, Kathryn Bigelow, George Miller, Paul Verhoeven, John Carpenter, George Lucas, Steven Spielberg, James Wan, Leigh Whannell, and Jordan Peele.

 Skyline, which the filmmaker stated was limited by a smaller budget, was intended to be similar in tone to found-footage horror.
 Creatives involved were intent with depicting a realistic real-world alien invasion.
 With the extensive post-production process, the project consisted of extensive CGI special effects, where much of the budget was spent.

 O'Donnell stated that with the second film, Beyond Skyline, all creatives involved were intent on making up for the areas in which the first was lacking.
 The filmmaker stated that he intentionally used practical effects as often as was possible to provide the alien characters with more personality and interaction with each actor.
 With intentions to introduce a greater level of action sequences, the premise was conceptualized as "John McClane.. in an alien invasion scenario."
 With fight choreography inspired by the martial arts film genre, the movie has been compared favorably to The Raid.

 The third film Skylines, embraced the science fiction elements that were well-received in the previous release with O'Donnell looking to James Cameron's Aliens for referential inspiration.
 With each release, the filmmaker stated that his primary focus has been on character development.